elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ##### Remote Cluster

 The optional `elasticsearch.remote_cluster` block can be set multiple times.
-It represents multiple remote clusters to which the local Elasticsearch cluster connects for Cross Cluster Search and supports the following settings:
+It represents one or multiple remote clusters to which the local Elasticsearch cluster connects for Cross Cluster Search and supports the following settings:

 * `deployment_id` (Required) Remote deployment ID.
 * `alias` (Optional) Alias for the Cross Cluster Search binding.